 License Requirements: If you are competing in Aspen Open and RevTour, you will need to purchase a USSA Competitive Membership and FIS Membership.
 If not, you will only need a USSA General Membership and USASA Membership.

 Training sessions three days a week (Air Barn and strength).

 On-Snow: 12/05/2019-3/29/2020 (additional training in April for athletes who make Nationals)

 Training sessions four days a week + one weekly Air Barn session.

 Thursday and Friday, 2-4pm (4-day) / Friday, 2-4pm (3-day)

 Friday weekly Air Barn sessions, 4:30-5:30pm

-Overview: The Freeski Progression Team focuses on slopestyle and halfpipe competitions with exposure to big mountain and travel experience.
-The emphasis with this team is skiing with a balanced emphasis on freeskiing and further developing park and pipe skills.
-This will include jumps, quarter-pipes, hips, rails, cat tracks, cliffs, big mountain line selection and other jib features.
+Overview: The Freeski Progression Team focuses on slopestyle, halfpipe and big air competitions http://bmw.usasa.org/ with the opportunity to travel.
+The emphasis with this team is skiing with a balanced focusing on freeskiing and further developing park and pipe skills.
+This will include jumps, quarter-pipes, hips, rails, cat tracks, cliffs, big mountain skiing and other jib features.
 There will also be off-snow training available at the Air Barn.
 Off and on-snow training will focus on air awareness skills and basic acrobatics in relation to slopestyle and halfpipe.